shivansh-13/AnishGuruvelli/README.md

 </p>

 - 🌱Creating tomorrow's obsolete software today : )
+- ✈️Engineering some softwares at Fareportal.
-- 💎Currently interning at Dr Reddy's Laboratories (DRL) corporate division.
+- 💎Interned at Dr Reddy's Laboratories (DRL) corporate division in the Enterprise Architecture and Master Data Management team.
 Previously interned at Catalog (Immutable Ren Labs).
-- 👨🏼‍🎓I am a Postman Student Expert and Student Leader representing at BITS Pilani, Hyderabad Campus
+- 👨🏼‍🎓I was a Postman Student Expert and Student Leader representing at BITS Pilani, Hyderabad Campus
 - 🧑🏽‍💻President of the Computer Science Association [CSA], BPHC

 - 👨‍💻 All of my projects are available at